6G-SANDBOX/portal/README.md

 * SECRET_KEY: **Set this value to a RANDOM string** (the default value is not random enough).
 See [this answer](https://stackoverflow.com/a/22463969).
 * FLASK_RUN_PORT: Port where the portal will listen (5000 by default)
 * SQLALCHEMY_DATABASE_URI: Database instance that will be used by the Portal.
 Depending on the backend it's possible that additional Python packages will need to be installed, for example, MySQL requires `pymysql`.
 See [Dialects](https://docs.sqlalchemy.org/en/latest/dialects/index.html)
+* UPLOAD_FOLDER: Folder path where the uploaded files will be stored.
 > Currently unused:
 > * MAIL_SERVER: Mail server location (localhost by default)
 > * MAIL_PORT: Mail server port (8025 by default)